Fox Family Stories

 Rinie Fuks

-Line 17, the very next line: Reva, with her four children written beneath her.
+Line 17 is the very next line.
+It records Reva, with her four children written beneath her.
 They crossed the ocean together.

 Hamburg → New York · Sam arrived December 30, 1902 · Harry, January 2, 1903Antwerp → New York · Reva, Sivia, and four children arrived May 10, 1906Boston named as destinationMinskHamburgAntwerpNew YorkBoston